 Linens and medical supplies

 When our bedding is no longer serviceable for patients or medical supplies have expired, we donate them.
-Last year, we donated 1.5 tons of sheets and blankets to homeless shelters and 1.4 tons of medical supplies to animal shelters.
+In fiscal year 2019, we donated 3 tons of sheets and blankets to shelters and more than 12 tons of excess supplies to organizations in other countries.

 Our newest facilities were built green and Leadership in Energy and Environmental Design (LEED) certified, including the Nicholas and Athena Karabots Pediatric Care Center (Silver), the Buerger Center for Advanced Pediatric Care (Gold) and the Ruth and Tristram Colket, Jr. Translational Research Building (certified).
 The Roberts Center for Pediatric Research is currently in LEED review and should earn a Silver or Gold certification.
 The Buerger Center was recognized in 2017 for its sustainable design and cutting-edge green stormwater management systems by the Philadelphia Water Department.

 CHOP installed solar panels on the northwest tower of the Main Hospital, the Colket Research Building, the Karabots Center and the CHOP Specialty Care Center in Mays Landing, NJ, that generate .75 megawatts of electricity a day, or enough energy to power about 124 homes.
 We have installed regenerative drive elevators in the Main Hospital, Buerger Center, Colket Building and Roberts Building.
-They create electricity when decelerating that saves 20 to 40 percent of elevator energy they would otherwise consume.
+They create electricity when decelerating that saves 20% to 40% of elevator energy they would otherwise consume.

 Food courts and cafés